Exploring the Near and Far-Field Coexistence for RIS-Assisted ISAC Systems: An Adaptive Bandwidth Splitting Approach: System Model

 \subsection{ISAC Channel Model}

-In the following, we present the ISAC channel models according to the field type.
-The near-field channel model is firstly introduced for the case, where the inter-node distance lies within the Fresnel region \cite{fresnel}, while the far-field model is applied when the inter-node distance exceeds the Fresnel boundary.
+Throughout this paper, the channel links are modeled as either NF with spherical-wave propagation or FF with planar-wave propagation, depending on the relative location of the RIS.
+In the NF case, the spherical wave propagation facilitates high-resolution sensing and beam-focusing for communication \cite{NF_ISAC, NF_FF_coexistence}, while in the FF case, it is natural to serve multiple users within a common cone-shaped region using a single-beam through NOMA \cite{NF_FF_coexistence}.
 Note that the channel state information between nodes is assumed to be known from the previous coherence time block via proper channel estimation methods, e.g., pilot-based estimation or radar sensing \cite{NF_ISAC}.
-Before defining the channel model, the distance and angle between nodes and their corresponding antenna or phase-shifting elements are first introduced.
-Specifically, the measure $d_{i,j}=\lVert \mathbf{q}_{i}-\mathbf{q}_{j} \rVert$ represent the Euclidean distance between element $i$ and $j$, which is derived as $\sqrt{(x_i-x_j)^2+(y_i-y_j)^2+(z_i-z_j)^2}$.
-Note that $d_{\textrm{AP,s}}$ and $d_{\textrm{AP,RIS}}$ correspond to $d_{\textrm{AP}(0),\textrm{s}}$ and $d_{\textrm{AP}(0),\textrm{RIS}(0,0)}$, respectively.
-Similarly, $\theta_{i,j}$ denotes the center-to-center angle between element $i$ and $j$.
+In the following, the NF channel model of IU is firstly introduced, and then the cascaded channels of AP-RIS and RIS-CUs mixed with NF and FF are explored.

-For the sensing channel between IIoT-(I) and AP, we adopt the near-field model \cite{Ruizhang_ISAC}, where the point target is modeled as a single scatterer with a small spatial extent, and the reflected echo signals are assumed to propagate through a single dominant path.
-Accordingly, the near-field sensing echo channel of the single IIoT-(I) device is modeled as \cite{NF_ISAC}
+For the sensing channel between IU and AP, we adopt the NF model \cite{Ruizhang_ISAC}, where the point target is modeled as a single scatterer with a small spatial extent, and the reflected echo signals are assumed to propagate through a single dominant path.
+Accordingly, the NF sensing echo channel of the single IU is modeled as \cite{NF_ISAC}